nautasimola/simone.latini.github.io/_pages/about.md

   align: right
   image: Virtual_Fluctuations_10_13.jpg
   image_circular: false # crops the image to make it circular
+  width: 50% # or any size you want
   address: >
     <div style="text-align: right">
       Where to find us:<br>